anbu-k/paintbots/README.md

   - lazyRobot: Stays in place, firing paint blobs randomly.
   - randomRobot: Moves to random valid squares without shooting.
   - AntiRandom: Optimized to defeat randomRobot with a success rate of 80%.

-I test my code in pyrite and it compiles